Welcome to the

 What We Do

-CMN trains a growing network of volunteer attorneys, support staff, and advocates to provide free legal representation in immigration bond proceedings to individuals detained by ICE – an agency that has a disproportionate impact on North Carolina.
-CMN is based in Charlotte but is able to offer representation at no cost for eligible individuals in all parts of North Carolina.
+CMN has trained a network of volunteer attorneys to provide free legal representation in immigration bond proceedings to individuals detained by ICE.
+The Carolina Migrant Network is based in Charlotte, North Carolina, but is able to offer representation at no cost for eligible individuals across the nation.

 Contact Us